Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Sophie.md

 - Wrote comments for the functions, fixed incorrect logic for slide function, wrote tests.
 (30 min)

 ### 2025-05-21 - whitespace knowledge clarification
-- Clarified how heap access and input/output works in whitespace.
+- Clarified how heap access and input/output works in whitespace using the goated [video](https://www.youtube.com/watch?v=O406bEHAOcc) Stacey found.
 (10 min)

 ### 2025-05-22 - heap implementation
 - Created a heap struct and wrote store and retrieve functions for a heap.
 (20 min)

 ### 2025-05-23 - heaps & math operation fixes